geostyler/geostyler/src/Component/Symbolizer/PropTextEditor/PropTextEditor.example.md

-This demonstrates the use of PropTextEditor.
+This demonstrates the use of `PropTextEditor`.

 ```jsx
 const React = require('react');